ALavault/alavault.github.io/_posts/2020-05-30-music_tuto_1_notes.md

 With this relationship, we made a major scale if we start on Do and a natural minor scale if we start on La.

-But it means there are 5 notes we have not defined yet in between the whole tones....
+But it means there are 5 notes we have not defined yet in thumbnail: "assets/img/thumbnail/sample-th.png"   # Add a thumbnail image on blog viewbetween the whole tones....
 (Oh and look, it's exactly the number of black keys in an octave)

 #### 3. 2.
 3. Alterations